Paulonov/coding-challenge-js/README.md

 2. **Proportional brush sizes for drawing:** The lines making up the grid and each robot can get a bit thick as the grid size increases and the current solution is very temporary.

+3. **Off-screen rendering:** The Chrome CPU profiler shows the `strokeText` as being quite expensive.
+The robot could be rendered off-screen once per animation cycle and then simply copied and moved.

 4. **Add a proper language parser:** Purely for "fun".
 The current instruction language is simple and assumed to be regular and so it's currently parsed using regular expressions.
 A true parser would be far more future proof.

 5. **Mass refactoring:** Is encapsulation necessary?
 If so, the getters and setters associated with the Robot, Planet and InstructionReader objects could be turned into properties.